Inter-regional correlation estimators for functional magnetic resonance imaging: Introduction

-In psychology, \citep{vul.2009.1} shows that the strength of relationship depends on the reliability of the measurements.
-Finally, the problem of correlation computation is also a common problem in ecology, geography, climate studies \ldots.
-The data collected in this field are attached to a spatial position and usually with spatial correlation.
-This problem was first reported by \cite{student.1914.1}, and studied in \citep{clifford.1989.1} for two spatial processes.
-Applications of these methods can be found for example in the study of meteorological data \citep{gunst.1995.1}, in ecological data \citep{liebhold.1998.1}, in fMRI data \citep{ye.2011.1}.
-The main difficulty in these analyses is to take into account the spatial correlations in order to construct estimator of correlations and testing procedures when the averaged variables are not independent. \\
+Finally, the \textit{spatial aspect} of the data also complicates correlation estimation.
+Computing correlations is common when geostatistics is applied to ecology, geography, climate studies, and more.
+The data collected in these fields are attached to a spatial position and usually with spatial correlation.
+This problem was first reported by \cite{student.1914.1}, and studied in \cite{clifford.1989.1} for two spatial processes.
+Applications of these methods can be found for example in the study of meteorological data \citep{gunst.1995.1}, in ecological data \citep{liebhold.1998.1}, but also in fMRI for instance in clustering~ \citep{ye_geostatistical_2009,ye.2011.1}.